black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 # Step 67
 Next, you need to display the current song title and artist in the player display.
 Use const and arrow syntax to create an empty setPlayerDisplay function.

+# Step 68
+Inside the function, obtain references to the HTML elements responsible for displaying the song title and artist.

+Access the #player-song-title and #player-song-artist elements with the getElementById() method.
+Assign them to variables playingSong and songArtist respectively.